Coolchickenguy/yauzl-promise-tiny/README.md

 # yauzl-promise-tiny
-Yauzl-promise monky-patched to 1.Not use node-gyp 2.Remove exessive dependencys (Without changing api) If you want a specific version, add it as a dependency (In this package it is set as a peer dependency)
+Yauzl-promise monkey-patched to 1.Not use node-gyp 2.Remove exessive dependencys (Without changing api) If you want a specific version, add it as a dependency (In this package it is set as a peer dependency)
 # Package Readme